dotnet/android/Documentation/guides/tracing.md

 Perfview on Windows, while the speedscope JSON files can be viewed "on" Unix by uploading them to https://speedscope.app

 ### Compile and run the application

+`$(AndroidEnableProfiler)` must be set to `true` as it includes the Mono diagnostic component in the application.
+This component is the `libmono-component-diagnostics_tracing.so` native library.

 ```
 $ dotnet build -f net8.0-android -t:Run -c Release -p:AndroidEnableProfiler=true